chaoskagami/corbenik/README.md

 Not every feature has been implemented/tested yet, but at the moment it offers a rather comprehensive experience for people who know what they're doing.

 Corbenik is licensed under the terms of the GPLv3.
 Please obey it.
-You should have recieved a copy either as part of the git repository, or as part of the tarball/zipfile you downloaded.
+You should have received a copy either as part of the git repository, or as part of the tarball/zipfile you downloaded.
 If not, get a copy here: `http://www.gnu.org/licenses/gpl-3.0.txt`

 Upgrading
 -------------------------